-Furthermore this plan takes into consideration the recommendations set out in the Code of Practice (July 2005), 'Well Maintained Highways' (Code of Practice), Section 13 and the subsequent updated recommendations issued in June 2011.
+Furthermore this plan takes into consideration the recommendations set out in the Code of Practice (July 2005), 'Well Maintained Highways' (Code of Practice), Appendix H, Winter Service Practical Guidance.
 Given that the Code of Practice is only making recommendations, it should be noted that Midlothian Council may deviate in certain ways to meet local conditions.'